 Whether you like a quick finish or enjoy slow-stitching, appliqué is a relaxing and enjoyable technique that opens up a huge scope of design possibilities for your quilts.
 Here are 3 ways to try it.

-Have you discovered appliqué yet?
-This soothing hand stitching technique gives you the freedom to add beautiful decorative elements to your sewing projects, from lettering to designs motifs from flowers to animals.
-Mastering appliqué will allow you to discover a whole world of new design options for your quilts and home sewing projects, yet many stitchers are a little unsure where to begin.
-That’s where we come in!
+Mastering how to appliqué will allow you to discover a whole world of new design options for your quilts and home sewing projects, yet many stitchers are a little unsure where to begin.
+That's where we come in!

-If you want to learn how to appliqué a quilt or other sewing projects, here are myriad ways to do it and we’re here to show you how to appliqué using 3 easy methods.
+If you want to learn the art of appliqué to adorn a quilt or other sewing project, there are myriad ways to do it.
+We're here to show you three easy methods.

-Whether you’re already hooked and looking to try a new method or you’ve tried one in the past that you didn’t get on with and it stopped you attempting appliqué again, we’re here to help.
+Whether you're already hooked and looking to try a new method or you've tried one in the past that you didn't get on with and it stopped you from attempting appliqué again, Gathered is here to guide you.

 Fusible web